The Park design features include:

 The Town Green is proposed as a publicly owned park next to private development on a 4-acre parcel.
 The Town Green is the centerpiece of the downtown master plan and a catalyst for development.
 Its central location near existing restaurants and shops makes it an ideal gathering space for residents and visitors.
 It is a natural gathering space that “activates” the area and attracts a built-in clientele for potential shop and restaurant owners making businesses more commercially viable.

 In 2017, the Board of Mayor and Commissioners (BOMC) sponsored a public process to select the best conceptual design and use of the 4-acre property.
 The city received 10 thoughtful proposals.
-The community discussed the concept that best reflected their ideas of what the park and the adjacent development should look like.
+The community discussed the high-level concept that best reflected their ideas of what the park and the adjacent development should look like.
 Based on that discussion, the BOMC selected what is affectionately referred to as "Concept 9".

 Feasibility Assessment by Bleakly Group